Jack Randall (boxer): Matches with Parish and Burke

 Randall fought Joe Parish "The Waterman" on 27 November 1817 at Hayes Common at Kent (now in the London borough of Bromley).
 The stakes were the significant sum of 100 guineas a side.
 Parish was a ferryman who rowed people across the Thames.
 Randall again dominated throughout, winning in 11 rounds, 53 minutes.
-For the most of the fight he had problems with his left hand, which was cut badly (and a finger broken) in the 3rd round.
-Despite this, it was noted of Pariah that at no point did he have any 'opportunity of turning the battle in his favour', such was Randall's advantage in skill and execution.
+For most of the fight he had problems with his left hand, which was cut badly (and a finger broken) in the 3rd round.
+Despite this, it was noted of Parish that at no point did he have any 'opportunity of turning the battle in his favour', such was Randall's advantage in skill and execution.

 Randall next met Burke of Woolwich, for stakes of one hundred guineas a side.
 The fight took place on 16 June 1818 at Wimbledon Common and Randall extended his 100% career record by winning in twenty-three rounds, taking forty-five minutes.
 Burke was four inches taller than Randall, at 5 ft 10 in but at the end of the fight Randall 'as usual, retired from the ring with scarcely a scratch about his face'.